The Insomnia Clinic at The London Sleep Centre is the longest established specialist Insomnia Service in the UK.

 Our experienced team of Accredited CBT-I Therapists who offer a specialised treatment service for patients who have Insomnia.

-Insomnia is an experience of inadequate or poor quality sleep characterized by one or more of the following:
+Insomnia is an experience of inadequate or poor quality sleep characterised by one or more of the following:

 - lack of energy

 As many as one-third of patients seen in the primary care setting by GP’s may experience occasional difficulties in sleeping, and 10 percent of those may have chronic sleep problems.

 About 30 to 40 percent of adults indicate some level of insomnia within any given year, and about 10 percent to 15 percent indicate that the insomnia is chronic and/or severe.
 The prevalence of insomnia increases with age and is more common in women.

 - Acute Insomnia: Periods of sleep difficulty lasting between one night and a few weeks are referred to as acute insomnia.
 Acute insomnia is often caused by emotional or physical discomfort.
 Some common examples include significant life stress; acute illness; and environmental disturbances such as noise, light, and temperature.
 Sleeping at a time inconsistent with the daily biological rhythm, such as occurs with jet lag, also can cause acute insomnia.